-If you read the article that accompanied this graph and it is meant to demonstrate that the 2011 to 2012 increase observed in total new marriages was driven primarily by an increase in those having a bachelor's degree or more.
-The design really doesn't draw your attention to that insight and makes you focus on the 2012 data because it is darker in color.
+If you read the article that accompanied this graph, you will see that it's meant to demonstrate that the 2011 to 2012 increase observed in total new marriages was driven primarily by an increase in those having a bachelor's degree or more.
+The design really doesn't draw your attention to that insight and makes you focus on the 2012 data because it is darker in colour.